matter-labs-archive/matter-network/README.md

 Throughput is the number of transactions per second (TPS) a system can handle.

-Theoretical limit of throughput in Ignis is set by its onchain data availability approach: since some data has to be posted onchain for every transaction, an Ethereum block can accomomdate not more than ~500 TPS.
+Theoretical limit of throughput in Matter Network is set by its onchain data availability approach: since some data has to be posted onchain for every transaction, an Ethereum block can accomomdate not more than ~500 TPS.
 In practice gas cost will likely go wild while approach this limit, but we believe that a few hundred TPS is realistic.

 There is an ongoing research about alternative, offchain data availability approaches.
 If it is successful, the limiting factor shifts to the number of transacations which can be packed into a block multiplied by number of SNARK proofs that can be verified in EVM per second.